 Mining Goes Digital is a new platform in Kazakhstan and Central Asia for discussing challenges and prospects of mining modernisation in the era of digitalisation of the economy, growing demand for strategic metals and minerals, and increasing pressures to increase efficiency in all aspects of mining from data-to-date management of mining and exploration projects to state regulation and information disclosure.

-“Mining Goes Digital” conference will be held for the first time in Kazakhstan, offering platform for presentation of mining digitalisation cases, AI, Satellite monitoring, Big Data, IoT and Blockchain enhanced technologies.
 The Conference was initially launched at MINEX Russia in 2019 and became the first in Russia international event offering insight into the digital transformation emerging in the country’s mining industry.

 MineDigital competition of ideas, prototypes and projects will be organised as part of the Mining Goes Digital Conference.
 The Competition will help IT and Technology companies, start-ups and IT divisions of Mining and Metallurgical enterprises to promote the ideas and working prototypes of digital and robotisation technologies.
-Presentations will be evaluated by a jury, consisting of digital transformation directors of the mining companies and mining digitisation renowned experts.

-Conference themes and topics
+Conference Themes and Topics

 - Prospects for the large-scale introduction of digital technologies in the mining industry in Kazakhstan and Central Asia.